Stmsmj/Maze/README.md

 #

-if you need more information about the coude checkout the wiki
+if you need more information about the code checkout the wiki

 and feel free to fork the repo and contributing.